adamtaylor13/moneymover/README.md

 - More vim-like navigation
 - User options to enable/disable/remap as they like.
 - Chrome Extension Store? (maybe)

+## A Note for Vimium users
+Many MoneyMover keyboard shortcuts are inspired by [Vim](https://www.vim.org/) and keyboard navigation fanatics may also have the [Vimium - The Hacker's Browser](https://vimium.github.io/) installed as well.

+MoneyMover overrides some of the default shortcuts for Vimium, so if you have both plugins installed please add ":https://my.lunchmoney.app/" to the list of Excluded URLs on the Vimium Plugin Options page.

 ## Table of Contents